Ghalum Plee Pad Nam Pla

 Pour the fish sauce mixture directly onto the bare, hot metal edge of the wok in a ring around the cabbage.

-Never pour it directly on the vegetables.
-Let it hit the metal, hiss aggressively, and bubble for 5 to 10 seconds to burn off the fishy amines and leave behind a rich, caramelized residue.
+Do not pour it on the cabbage itself.
+Let it hit the metal, hiss aggressively, and bubble for 5 to 10 seconds until it reduces and releases a smoky, caramelized aroma.

 - 05

-Vigorously toss the cabbage to mop up the sticky, caramelized fish sauce from the edges of the wok.
+Vigorously toss the cabbage, using the leaves to mop up the sticky, caramelized fish sauce from the edges of the pan.

-Keep tossing for another 30 seconds until the leaves are crisp-tender.
-If the wok looks dangerously dry, flick your splash of water down the side to create a quick burst of steam.
+Keep tossing for 30 seconds until crisp-tender.
+If the wok looks dangerously dry, flick a few drops of water down the side to create a burst of steam.

 - 06

-Kill the heat, sprinkle with white pepper, toss once more, and plate immediately.
+Turn off the heat, sprinkle with white pepper, toss once more, and serve immediately alongside steamed jasmine rice.

 Notes